 In order to comply with County Property Codes residents should take care to ensure that:

-Illegal Outdoor Storage Creates A Variety of Problems
+Out of Code Outdoor Storage Creates A Variety of Problems

-Take unwanted material and trash to the County Landfill
+Take unwanted materials to the County Landfill.

-Participate in an organized community clean up or arrange for a
+Participate in an organized community clean up or arrange for a clean up

 in your community.
-Call (703) 792-7018 to find out about upcoming clean ups or to organize one for your neighborhood
+Call (703) 792-7018 to find out about upcoming clean ups or to organize one for your neighborhood.